-Student Racial Justice Initiative: A Series of Reflective Dialogues Around Race
+Student Racial Justice Initiative: A Series of Reflective Dialogue Around Race

-As many of us have been awakened to racial injustice and inequity in our society, NSCC and Salem State University is offering an opportunity for students to engage in reflective dialogue based on their affinity group.
-These reflective discussions will challenge students to re-examine themselves and social norms by allowing us to learn and grow through facilitated dialogue.
-This will be a 4-part series, once a month, beginning the end of September.
-The sessions will last approximately 2 hours.
-The first session will take place on Friday September 25th from 11:00AM-1:00PM, meeting information will be sent out via confirmation of the Google form.
-If you are interested in participating please complete this form by Wednesday September 23rd.
+As many of us have been awakened to racial injustice and inequity in our society, NSCC is offering opportunities for students to engage in reflective dialogue.
+These opportunities will be reflective discussions that will challenge students to re-examine themselves and social norms by allowing us to learn and grow through facilitated dialogue.
+These opportunities can range from participation in a book club to a listening session to participating in the pizza and a movie series.
 If you have any questions, please reach out to the Office of Student Engagement at email@example.com.

 We hope you can join us.

 The National Coalition Building Institute helps students explore their personal stories and experiences in relation to their peers in the contexts of systems of power and oppressions.